anvilproject/anvil-portal/content/events/bioconductor-popup-workshops-20210503.md

 featured: true
 sessions: [{sessionEnd: "3 May 2021 1:00 PM", sessionStart: "3 May 2021 12:00 PM"}]
 timezone: "America/New_York"
-title: "The R / Bioconductor AnVIL package for easy access to buckets, data, and workflows, and fast package installation"
+title: "The R / Bioconductor AnVIL Package for Easy Access to Buckets, Data, and Workflows, and Fast Package Installation"
 ---

 <event-hero></event-hero>